Introduction

 Imaging Protocols

-Reader display | Grayscale | Color scale approved |
+- Reader display: Color scale approved

 Performance and Accuracy

-Both tracers are autopsy-validated, with near-identical performance:
+Both tracers are autopsy-validated and offer similar performance:

 - Sensitivity: ~91-92% for detecting moderate-to-frequent plaques.